OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 ![device block search](./img/smart-plant-p2-3-workflow-1-device.png)

-Click on the new `Device` block and scroll down in the right-side toolbar to select which of your devices will be associated with this `Device` block:
+Click on the new `Device` block and scroll down in the right-side toolbar to select which of your devices will be associated with this `Device` block.
+You'll want to select the device you just created:

 ![device block setup](./img/smart-plant-p2-3-workflow-2-device.png)

-Now, let's add a Debug box so we can view the data coming from our device.
+Now, let's add a `Debug` box so we can view the data coming from our device.
 Type `debug` into the search box:

 ![debug block search](./img/smart-plant-p2-3-workflow-4-debug.png)